schfranz/remote-control/walkthrough.md

 ![](octocat_32px.png)

 ---
 Inspired by Software Carpentry.
-For more practice see their [Version Control with Git](https://swcarpentry.github.io/git-novice/) lesson.
+For more practice, see their [Version Control with Git](https://swcarpentry.github.io/git-novice/) lesson.

 Last updated: August, 2017.